top of page

 Right to Nondiscriminatory Services

-You cannot be denied access to substance abuse services solely on the basis of race, gender, ethnicity, age, sexual preference, HIV status; prior service departures against medical advice, disability, and number of relapse episodes, or if you take medication prescribed by a physician.
-Service providers, who receive state funds to provide substance abuse services, may not, provided space and sufficient state resources are available, deny you access to services based solely on inability to pay.
+You cannot be denied access to substance abuse services solely on the basis of race, gender, ethnicity, age, sexual preference, HIV status, prior service departures against medical advice, disability, and number of relapse episodes, or if you take medication prescribed by a physician.
+Service providers who receive state funds to provide substance abuse services may not, provided space and sufficient state resources are available, deny you access to services based solely on your inability to pay.
 You must be given the opportunity to participate in developing and reviewing your individualized treatment or service plan.
 You must be in the least restrictive and most appropriate services available, based on your needs and best interests and consistent with optimum care.

 Right to Quality Services